 the input and at the output of a plant.
 In particular, override and anti-windup

-compensation methods where considered in a research collaboration with Dr. Matthew Turner and Professor
+compensation methods where considered in a research collaboration with Professor Matthew Turner and Professor

 Dr. Wei Wei Yang, NUDT, China (common supervision with Dr. Mark Lowenberg and Professor Xiaoqian Chen)